 - One five-ounce glass of wine is equal to 0.6 ounces of alcohol.

 The problem is that alcoholic beverages aren’t that standardized in real life.
-Wine can vary a little bit based on the ABV and the amount poured and liquor can vary even more with ABVs between 80 to over one hundred percent.
+Wine can vary a little bit based on the Alcohol By Volume (ABV) and the amount poured and liquor can vary even more with ABVs between 80 to over one hundred percent.
 Beer has also changed, with new trends in craft brewing, producing beers with anything from 4 percent to 10 percent ABV.

 Many drinks require consumption over two hours for your body to process it.
 Following the one hour rule is a good way to start thinking about moderation but it doesn’t always apply to actual alcohol consumption.
 And you should never assume that you can drive after drinking just because you followed those guidelines.